Services and Activities Fees Committee

 Section 2.
 Committee Membership

-A. The intent of this Committee is to be comprised of at least seven (7) and no more than nine (9) voting members who are currently matriculated students at UW Bothell and not elected or appointed officers of the ASUWB Student Government, Student Technology Fee Committee, or serving in an officer or staff position for any student news media.
-The voting membership of the Committee should strive for a committee that is strongly representative of the student body, considering academic programs, class level, gender, cultural backgrounds, and other characteristics of the student body.
+A. The intent of this Committee is to be comprised of at least seven (7) and no more than nine (9) voting members who are currently matriculated students at UW Bothell and not elected or appointed officers of the ASUWB GOVERNMENT (with the exception the appointed ASUWB member as written in section 2 subsection D)

-B. Ex-officio, non-voting members of the Committee should include a representative from Budget and Fiscal Services, and a representative from Student Affairs.
+B. Ex-officio, non-voting members of the Committee should include a representative from Planning and Administration, and a representative from the Division of Student Affairs.
 The Chair of the Committee, with approval of the Chancellor, may appoint any other ex-officio member.
-The role of the representatives from Budget and Fiscal Services and Student Affairs is to provide information and orientation, background materials, and general support and guidance to the Committee.
+The role of the representatives from Planning and Administration and the Division of Student Affairs is to provide information and orientation, background materials, and general support and guidance to the Committee.

 C. Voting members will generally serve for one term, and each term is for a period of one year (from July 1 to June 30).
 A voting member may be reappointed for a second and third term, and up to two members may be allowed to serve for a fourth term; such reappointments are subject to the procedures described in Section 2.D.
 Majority of voting members should be selected before June 1st while leaving two open spots for incoming fall quarter students.
 The Committee may replace any of its voting members only for reasons spelled out in these Guidelines and Operating Procedures.
 Members who resign during their term(s) will submit a written resignation to the Committee Chair.
 Vacancies will be replaced in the same manner as provided for new appointments and for the un-expired term of the original appointment.